 This ties back to Question 1: it is vital to understand the basis of your subrogation claim.
 If your right of subrogation is rooted in the contractual language of the policy at issue, and there is clear language that the subrogation claim exists without regard to whether the insured is fully compensated, then in some states, like Indiana, the right of subrogation may be upheld even if the insured is not made whole, because the express terms of the contracting parties govern the terms of subrogation.

-Question 5: How does your jurisdiction determine if the insured is a made whole jurisdiction?
+Question 5: How does your jurisdiction determine if the insured is made whole?

 In this type of situation, it is wise to attempt to evaluate the nature of the claim and the feasibility of the injured party being made whole by assessing all relevant factors.
 Consider the type and severity of injury, the actual bills incurred, and the amount of the settlement funds.
 When it isn’t possible to obtain sufficient information to assess the claim, consider the relevant jurisdiction.
 What is the process to assert or challenge whether the insured is made whole?